Hamiltonian latent operators for content and motion disentanglement in image sequences: Experiments

 \subsection{Results and Discussion}

-We perform the qualitative and quantitative analysis of all the models.
-We investigate two choices of structure for the Hamiltonian matrices.
-We refer to the symplectic group structure as $\HBRV$ and the symplectic orthogonal group as skew-$\HBRV$.
-To compute the matrix exponential, we use fast Taylor approximation~\cite{bader2019computing} that provides a stable solution under various matrix norms.
+We first compare two choices of Hamiltonian structure, a symplectic group using $\HBRV$ and the symplectic orthogonal group by restricting $\HBRV$ to a skew-symmetric form that we refer to as skew-$\HBRV$.
+Here, we map a starting frame to the latent space, unroll the trajectory and then map the timesteps to a data space using a decoder.
+We generate sequences of length $16$ (twice the length used for training purposes).

-\textbf{Quantitative Evaluation} We evaluate our model on sequence generation as well as the disentanglement of representations.
-As a first step we evaluate the generation of two operators $\HBRV$ and skew-$\HBRV$ using the per-frame structural similarity index measure (SSIM) peak signal to noise ratio (PSNR) and mean squared error (MSE).
-We generate a longer sequence of length $16$ (twice the length used for training purpose) conditioned on the starting frame.
-The sprites consists of periodic sequences of length $8$ where the start and end frames are identical, in this case we duplicate the sequence to get a ground truth of length $16$.
-For MUG, we draw sequence of length $16$ from the evaluation set.
+The sprites consist of periodic sequences of length $8$ where the start and end frames are identical; in this case, we duplicate the sequence to get a ground truth of length $16$.
+For MUG, we draw a sequence of length $16$ from the evaluation set.
+We compare the generated sequences with target sequences using per-frame structural similarity index measure (SSIM), peak signal-to-noise ratio (PSNR) and mean squared error (MSE).
 The SSIM scores are between $-1$ and $1$, with a more significant score indicating more similarity between the ground truth and generated sequence.
-Likewise, higher PSNR and lower MSE implies better generation.
-Table~\ref{tab:quantitative} describes the performance of our model on generation task under different scores.
-The scores show our model can generate high-quality sequences from an input image.
-For rest of the paper, we consider only $\HBRV$ as it consistently works better at sequence generation.
-We compare its performance with the state-of-the-art baselines for sequence disentanglement, namely DSVAE~\cite{yingzhen2018disentangled}, MoCoGAN\cite{tulyakov2018mocogan} and S3VAE~\cite{zhu2020s3vae}.
+Likewise, higher PSNR and lower MSE imply better generation.
+Table~\ref{tab:quantitative} describes the performance under different scores, demonstrating our model can generate high-quality sequences from an input image.
+We observe that $\HBRV$ performs better than skew-$\HBRV$.
+We hypothesise that the superior performance of $\HBRV$ can be attributed to the fact that skew-$\HBRV$ introduces additional restrictions on the parameters of $\HBRV$ that might be reducing the expressiveness of the model.
+This result is an interesting finding—the question we wish to investigate in future work.
+For the rest of the paper, we consider the dynamical operator $\HBRV$.